revelotech/themexpert/README.md

 1. Add the `flutter_themex` package to your [pubspec dependencies](https://pub.dev/packages/flutter_themex/install).

-2. Create your own AppTheme class extending from BaseTheme.
+2. Create your own AppTheme class extending from BaseTheme making sure to pass the `context`.
 See the example app on how to do that.

 3. Add your theme tokens to your theme class.

-4. Add a standalone method in your AppTheme class' file to make it comfortable to access your theme.
+4. [optional] Add a standalone method in your AppTheme class' file to make it comfortable to access your theme.
 See the example app on how to do that.
     ```dart
     AppTheme themeOf(BuildContext context) {
       return ThemeX.ofType<AppTheme>(context);
     }
     ```

+4. [optional] Add Dark Mode support to your app.

-4. Setup your app to use ThemeX, adding Theme Configuration to the root of your app (just above MaterialApp).
+    1. Add support to dark mode by adding Theme Configuration to the root of your app (before MaterialApp).

-5. Wrap your MaterialApp in a ThemeWrapper with you AppTheme, insice ThemeConfiguration's builder.
-This step is vital for ThemeX to work.
-The beginning of your tree should ideally look like this:
+    2. After that, make sure to wrap your MaterialApp in a ThemeWrapper with you AppTheme.
+The beginning of your widget tree should look like this:
         ```dart
             @override
             Widget build(BuildContext context) {
                 return ThemeConfiguration(
                     darkMode: isDarkMode,
                     builder: (context) => ThemeWrapper(
                         theme: AppTheme(context),
                         builder: (context) => MaterialApp(
             // ...
         ```
+    3. To toggle dark mode, you should update ThemeConfiguration's darkMode property.
+This will update all the themes in your app with the new dark mode configuration.
+There is a quick example on how to do that in the example app.

 6. When creating new themes, always extend them from your main AppTheme.

-7. To access the current theme for the context and its tokens:

-    1. If your theme has unique tokens, not available in your general AppTheme, use ThemeX.ofType<ThemeType>(context) to be able to access them.
+    1. If your theme has unique tokens, not available in your general AppTheme, use ThemeX.ofType<YourSpecificTheme>(context) to be able to access them.
 See the example app on how to do that.
     2. If your theme only overrides tokens from AppTheme, you can use themeOf(context) to access them.

-8. To change dark mode, you should update ThemeConfiguration's darkMode property.
-This will update all the themes in your app with the new dark mode configuration.
-There is a quick example on how to do that in the example app.